broadinstitute/taiga/README.md

 Example (but use accordingly to the state of you database, see [Alembic](http://alembic.zzzcomputing.com/en/latest/)):

+(Note, this requires that you put the config for the production database at ../prod_settings.cfg so that it can find the current schema to compare against.)

+- `cd taiga2`
-- `taiga2/manage.py -c settings.cfg db migrate`
+- `./manage.py -c ../prod_settings.cfg db migrate -m 'migration-msg'`

+Review the resulting generated migration.
+I've found I've had to re-order tables to ensure fk references are created successfully.
+After that's all done, you can apply the migration by running:

-- `taiga2/manage.py -c settings.cfg db upgrade`
+- `./manage.py -c ../prod_settings.cfg db upgrade`

 ## Undeletion